 Her near-decade-long fight resulted in the first federally approved phase II study of its kind.
 The multi-year study is ongoing, although Sisley has continued to voice concern about the quality and potency of the federally supplied cannabis approved for use in the trial.

 In 2019, Sisley sued the federal government for its failure to execute the new and improved cannabis cultivator program.
 Although the government announced the program more than three years ago, it still does not exist today.
 Throughout her career, Sisley has remained a powerful and outspoken voice as both a scientist and a cannabis advocate.

 Dr. Jeffery Chen has become the darling of today’s cannabis research initiatives.
 At only 29 years old, he established the UCLA Cannabis Research Initiative.
 As Director, he guides faculty members from 18 different departments on cannabis and hemp-related research, education, and policy projects.
 Media coverage of Chen and his research has helped change the public perspective on cannabis, thanks to widespread coverage with popular publications like VICE, CNN, Rolling Stone, and The Wall Street Journal.

 These names, of course, are just the tip of the iceberg.
 With the rise of the legal sector has come an urgent need to understand the plant from root to flower to patient.
-Although cannabis research experienced a small peak in 1975, the sheer volume of work published since 2000 is astronomical.
+Although cannabis researchers may have kicked off in 1975, the sheer volume of work published since 2000 is astronomical.
 As outdated regulations slowly evolve, there has never been a more excellent time to work with this captivating plant.